 The orthodontist inserts the expansion appliance before surgery.
 The procedure (duration of 30 min) is carried out while the patient is under general anesthesia.
 The surgeon performs the procedure exclusively via the oral cavity to avoid external scars.
 The four maxillary buttresses are then weakened in order to allow the expansion (distraction) of the upper jawbone.
 This procedure enables the build-up of bones and creates more room in the upper jaw.
 Directly after this surgery, you will notice a small gap between your upper front teeth.
 This gap will continue widening during the expansion phase until an orthodontist closes it.

-The inpatient stay is limited to two days, and the first follow-up examination usually takes place one week later.
+The inpatient stay is limited to one day, and the first follow-up examination usually takes place one week later.
 The expansion appliance stays in place for four months (depending on the extent of crowding).

 During the expansion process (1 week post op), you will have to turn the expansion appliance (1x morning, 1x night).
 This procedure is pain-free.
 The orthodontist will carry out regular check-ups in consultation with our team.
 Sick leave is limited to approx. one week.

 Please do not hesitate to contact our team if you have any questions.